GurungPrabhu/Face-Recognition-Python-Desktop-GUI-CLI-app/readme.md

 ### CLI Options
 - Register a new user: Follow prompts to input user details and provide registration images.
 - Recognize a face: Provide a test image to identify the user.
+- Mark Attendance using photo or web cam
+- Run test case and generate confusion matrix on seeded test case data

 ## B. Using the GUI App
 Launch the GUI for a user-friendly interface: